jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 ## [5.1](#51-control-physical-and-logical-access-to-assets-osg-9-chpt-13) Control physical and logical access to assets (OSG-9 Chpt 13)

-- Controlling access to assets (tangible: things you can touch, or nontangible: info and data) is a central theme of security
+- Controlling access to assets (tangible: things you can touch, or non-tangible: info and data) is a central theme of security
 - Understand that there is no security without physical security: admin, technical and logical access controls aren't effective without control over the physical env
 - In addition to personnel, assets can be information, systems, devices, facilities, or applications:
   - 5.1.1 Information: an org’s information includes all of its data, stored in simple files (on servers, computers, and small devices), or in databases